 - a.
 Before each athlete receives any award, all uniforms, equipment, and/or money must be returned or accounted for.

 No new uniforms will be issued if there are prior unaccounted uniforms, equipment, or money - b.
 Injured players will receive awards only if they demonstrated to the coach their true interest in the team by attending practices, games, or offering assistance. - c.
 Managers of all sports will receive awards provided they have been faithful to all duties. - d.
 For each sport, there shall be a "Most Improved" plaque and a "Coaches Award". - e.
 Students becoming ineligible for a team will receive no credit for that sport toward their varsity letters and awards.

-ATHLETE OF THE YEAR (MALE/FEMALE)
+ATHLETE OF THE YEAR

-Each year a male and a female athlete are selected as the "Outstanding Athletes" of the year.
+Each year two athletes are selected as the "Outstanding Athletes" of the year.
 The selections are based upon the following:

 - a.
 Skill

 - b.
 Attitude

 - c.
 Leadership

 - d.
-Participation in athletics over his/her high school career - e.
+Participation in athletics over their high school career

+- e.
 Records set or broken and other achievements